-I would say sorry for feeling like my house wasn’t tidy enough,when guests came over.
-I was saying sorry when I was standing in someone’s presence, when all I needed to do was move out-of-the-way.
+I would say sorry for feeling like my house wasn’t tidy enough when guests came over.
+I would even say sorry when I was standing in someone’s presence when all I needed to do was move out-of-the-way.
 I was saying sorry to friends who were recipients of gifts from me, for not spending enough money on them.
 Needless to say, “sorry” became my “excuse me” and my “pardon me”.
 It basically replaced any manners in my vocabulary and was used more than once on a daily basis.

 Saying sorry, however, when you don’t need to say sorry, is like basically saying, “sorry for being me” and this stems from a lack of self-esteem.
-Although it is also derived from caring for other people’s feelings and feeling bad it is also a way for a person to avoid confrontation, to be liked and to please everyone.
-I know this because I was that person.
+Although it is also derived from caring for other people’s feelings and feeling bad, it is also a way for a person to avoid confrontation, to be liked and to please everyone.

 I have raised polite daughters who use their manners on a regular basis.
 They apologize to one another when they hurt each other’s feelings and in my two-year olds situation, they even apologize to objects!
 I don’t however, want to raise daughters, who are saying, “sorry” for being themselves.
 I want my daughters to be non-apologetic when refusing a request to do something for someone else.
 Although, kindness and compassion are valued in our household, valuing oneself is also a top priority and none of us should feel apologetic and guilty for that.